ferrocene/ferrocene/src/types-and-traits.rst

      - 2\ :sup:`127` - 1

 :dp:`fls_t9oyfmgqka6u`
-:t:`Type` :c:`isize` has the same number of bits as the platform's :t:`pointer type`, and at least 16-bits wide.
+:t:`Type` :c:`isize` has the same number of bits as the platform's :t:`pointer type`, and is at least 16-bits wide.

 .. _fls_fbchw64p6n2x: